 First, Rule 510 currently applies only to SQTs and RSQTs.
 The Exchange proposes to change the language of Rule 510 to indicate that this rule will also be applicable to specialists.
-Thus, the Exchange proposes to entitle Rule 510 as "Good Standing for Specialist, SQT, and RSQT."
-The good standing requirement, which is discussed below, is a continuous requirement rather than a periodic evaluation requirement as in current Rules 510 and 511.22 The requirements to remain in good
+Thus, the Exchange proposes to entitle Rule 510 as "Good Standing for Specialist, SQT, and RSQT".
+The good standing requirement, which is discussed below, is a continuous requirement rather than a periodic evaluation requirement as in current Rules 510 and 511.23